-For the 2013-2014 academic year, student learning for one of our learning goals was assessed at the "green light" level (an acceptable level or clearly heading in the right direction and not requiring any immediate change in course of action) and for two of our learning goals at the "yellow light" level (not an acceptable level; either improving, but not as quickly as desired or declining slightly.
-Strategies and approaches should be reviewed and appropriate adjustments taken to reach an acceptable level or desired rate of improvement).
-This is the eighth consecutive year in which student learning for goal #2 has been at the "green light" level.
+For the 2014-2015 academic year, student learning for all three of our learning goals was assessed at the "green light" level (an acceptable level or clearly heading in the right direction and not requiring any immediate change in course of action).
+This is the ninth consecutive year in which student learning for goal #2 has been at the "green light" level.
+This is the eighth time in nine years in which student learning for goals #1 and #3 has been at the "green light" level.
+Although we are pleased with these results, we view them as still having room for improvement.
+As we have done in every year since we began the assessment process, we have made (and continue to make) conscious efforts to improve student learning.